Cloudbed-invi/Computer-Network-Lab-Exercises/readme.md

     - Identify root brige and root port.
   - Check the pkt file to know how to identify it.

+    ### **Experiment 7: Configuration and Connecting Wifi using PC and Laptop**
+- **Objective**:
+  - Configure and connect different enddevices to wifi service.
+- **Description**:
+  - Configure wifi, and physical wifi component.
+    - And configure wifi device password.

 ---

 ## Tools and Technologies Used